kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Weekly community meetings are held and documented in a [public Google Doc](https://docs.google.com/document/d/1E3GLCzNgrcigUlgWAZYlgqNTdVwiMwCRTJ0QnJhLZGA/).

-  **Suggestion by Kevin:** Integration with the official CNCF calendar is recommended for better discoverability.
+  The TOC reviewers recommend integrating the meetings with the official CNCF calendar to improve discoverability.

 - [x] **Documentation of how to contribute, with increasing detail as the project matures.**

   <!-- (TOC Evaluation goes here) -->
   A [contributing guide](https://confidentialcontainers.org/docs/contributing/) is maintained.
-The auditor noted it should be periodically reviewed to ensure it reflects current project maturity.
+The TOC reviewers noted it should be reviewed periodically to match the current state of the project.

 - [x] **Demonstrate contributor activity and recruitment.**